 Milestone #2: Determine your agency's capability to meet the TIC critical technical capabilities

-In accordance with M-08-16, TICAP agency CIOs should determine the gap between their agency's current capabilities and the 51 capabilities identified in the Statement of Capability document.
+In accordance with M-08-16, TICAP agency Chief Information Officers should determine the gap between their agency's current capabilities and the 51 capabilities identified in the Statement of Capability document.
 Appendix B of the TIC Reference Architecture explains the 51 critical technical capabilities.
 This information was used by OMB to select designated TICAP agencies and is now completed.

 Milestone #3: Develop a plan to reduce and consolidate your agency's external connections through approved access points and a plan to implement the TIC critical capabilities at your agency